mbloch/mapshaper-proj/README.md

 # mapshaper-proj

 This software is a JavaScript port of the Proj.4 map projection library, which is used by QGIS, GDAL and other popular geospatial software packages.
 It is intended to be used by [mapshaper](https://github.com/mbloch/mapshaper).
-Naturally, anyone is welcome to use it and help improve it.
+Naturally, anyone is welcome to use it and improve it.

 Why create another Proj.4 port, when there is already [proj4js](https://github.com/proj4js/proj4js)?
-Unlike proj4js, this port is a very literal translation to JavaScript.
-This software's output should be more consistent with Proj.4, which has become a de facto standard.
-Also, staying up-to-date with future changes to Proj.4 should be relatively simple.
+Unlike proj4js, this port is a very literal translation to JavaScript, so staying up-to-date with future changes to Proj.4 should be relatively simple.
+This software's output should also be more consistent with Proj.4's output.

 #### Missing features